devodo/DivertR/README.md

 Console.WriteLine(foo.Echo("Hello"));  // "Foo: Hello Mock"
 Console.WriteLine(foo2.Echo("Hello")); // "Foo2: Hello Mock"
 ```

-> The substitute/mock can also use the `Relay.Original` proxy to call the original.
+Note the substitute/mock can also use the `Relay.Root` proxy to call the original by conveniently accessing it as a property directly from the `Via` instance.
+DivertR uses an ambient `AsyncLocal` context for this so it always points to the *root* of the current call.

 ### Interfaces only